 In many cases, that’s fine, but let’s say a lesson is 20 bars long, and you are struggling on just the last five bars.
 You can loop the problem section on the app, but you’d have to keep repeating the entire thing on your browser to practice the tricky part.

 It’s not a terrible thing, Skoove isn’t the only platform with this approach, and there are some benefits.
 For example, beginners might be more anxious with more notes on the screen at once, and it encourages practicing lessons as a whole.
 But, if the option to show more on the screen isn’t available, the web version should allow section looping, too.

-Our second issue with the lesson interface is, unfortunately, another inconsistency.
+My second issue with the lesson interface is, unfortunately, another inconsistency.
 During lessons, a correct note will be highlighted in blue, and an incorrect note will be red.
 On several occasions, the correct note was showing red, which prevented moving past that part of the lesson.

 Skoove employs the listen, learn, play approach, which works exceptionally well.
 Before getting your hands on the keys, users are invited to listen to the song as often as they like.

 As you listen and watch the notation and teacher’s hands, you should start to make connections between written notes and sound (the difference between crotchets and quavers, and so on).

 This step is is called “Get to know the song”.

 Once you’ve heard enough, the next step is to learn the notes, and I really like this step.
 I like it because the playhead waits for you to find the right note before moving on.
 So, the music won’t leave you behind even if you fumble around a bit.

 You can stay on this step until you are playing the right notes from start to finish.